WPBeginner

 Joomla comes with out of the box capability to handle a multilingual website without installing any extension.
 Simply go to language manager, add a content language and start creating multilingual content on your website.

-Translations are also available for admin interface in many languages and can be easily installed from the admin area.
+Translations are also available for the admin interface in many languages and can be easily installed from the admin area.

 Drupal

 Drupal comes with built-in support to handle non-English or multilingual sites.
 You will need to enable locale and content translation modules.
-After that you can add site and admin interface languages from Drupal’s configuration section.
+After that, you can add site and admin interface languages from Drupal’s configuration section.

 Winner: Tie – All three of them support multilingual sites and are available in multiple languages.